Kyle Tucker Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.27 team ERA that ranks 17th across all league pitching staffs.
+- The Angels' 4.31 team ERA ranks 17th across all MLB pitching staffs.

-- Angels pitchers combine to rank 14th in baseball in home runs given up (62 total, 1.1 per game).
+- The Angels rank 13th in baseball in home runs allowed (64 total, 1.1 per game).

-- In his last appearance on Sunday, the right-hander tossed six innings against the Miami Marlins, giving up one earned run while surrendering six hits.
+- The lefty last appeared on Sunday against the Miami Marlins, when he threw six innings, allowing two earned runs while giving up eight hits.

+- In 10 games this season, the 26-year-old has put up an ERA of 3.42, with 5.9 strikeouts per nine innings.
+Opponents are batting .231 against him.

 © 2023 Data Skrive.
 All rights reserved.